Posted by Chrom Tech on 20th Oct 2025

 Types of Chromatography Explained

-- Paper chromatography is a simple technique commonly used for separating colored compounds like pigments.
-In this method, a paper strip acts as the stationary phase, and a solvent mixture forms the mobile phase.
+- Paper Chromatography: A simple method often used for separating pigments or dyes.
+The paper acts as the stationary phase, and a solvent carries the sample upward via capillary action.

 Key Components of Chromatography Systems